 Fighting for Quality Housing as a Human Right

-Greenbelt was founded on the notion that working class people deserve quality housing in vibrant, walkable communities and as a proud member of Greenbelt Homes Inc, Frankie is dedicated to keeping that legacy alive today as part of Maryland's oldest and largest housing cooperative.
-Affordable, quality housing is a core economic, social, and racial justice imperative, a major determinant of public health, and strongly linked to education opportunity and economic mobility.
+Greenbelt was founded on the notion that working class people deserve quality housing in vibrant, walkable communities.
+As a proud member of Greenbelt Homes Inc (GHI), Frankie is dedicated to keeping that legacy alive today as part of Maryland's oldest and largest housing cooperative.
+Affordable, quality housing is a core economic, social, and racial justice imperative, a major determinant of public health, and is strongly linked to education opportunity and economic mobility.

-Greenbelt should support a strong Right of First Refusal law to allow tenants and not for profit entities to purchase existing building and offer technical assistance to tenants who wish to convert their communities to cooperative or social housing in the spirit of GHI.
+Greenbelt should support a strong Right of First Refusal law to allow tenants and not-for-profit entities to purchase existing buildings and offer technical assistance to tenants who wish to convert their communities to cooperative or social housing in the spirit of GHI.

 Enhancing Transportation for a Connected City

 As a resident of old Greenbelt, Frankie is an avid user of the neighborhood's pedestrian friendly design connecting people to restaurants, the Coop Supermarket & Pharmacy, Greenbelt Cinema, civic spaces, houses of worship, recreational fields, and parks.
-We also struggle with past transportation decisions that run several major highways through our community that do not enhance the ability of local residents to walk, roll, bike, or take public transit within our city and primarily divide neighborhoods from another.
+Our city struggles with past transportation decisions that run several major highways through our community that do not enhance the ability of local residents to walk, roll, bike, or take public transit within our city and primarily divide neighborhoods from another.

-My top transportation priority for the next term would be getting the long-promised Capital Bikeshare station built at the Greenbelt Metro Station and getting it stocked with numerous E-Bikes to help built stronger connections with Metrorail to the existing bikeshare stations at Greenbelt Station, across from Buddy Attick Lake Park, and near the Community Center.
+Frankie's top transportation priority for the next term would be getting the long-promised Capital Bikeshare station built at the Greenbelt Metro Station and getting it stocked with numerous E-Bikes.
+This will help built build stronger connections with Metrorail to the existing bikeshare stations at Greenbelt Station, across from Buddy Attick Lake Park, and near the Community Center.
+We also need to enhance trail lighting and safety, and finally build the long-promised connection between our Greenbelt Station neighborhood and the Metrorail and MARC station just to the north.

 Defending and Expanding Our Democracy

-At time when our democratic and public institutions are under threat, we need to commit to protecting our essential rights and expand democratic participation in every part of the city.
-Frankie was proud to advocate for the city's all-resident voting policy passed by the city council last year, but even bofore adoption fewer than 17% of registered voters participated in the 2023 municipal election.
+At a time when our democratic and public institutions are under threat, we need to commit to protecting our essential rights and expand democratic participation in every part of the city.
+Frankie was proud to advocate for the city's all-resident voting policy passed by the city council last year, but even before adoption, fewer than 17% of registered voters participated in the 2023 municipal election.
 We should all strive to work together to raise participation in every election moving forward.

 Universal vote-by-mail is an essential tool to raise awareness about municipal elections, and make it simple for every resident to securely vote.
 The City of Rockville adopted a vote-by-mail election in 2019 and saw turnout increase from 6,468 to 12,287.